Garlic Butter Pasta

 You’ll be surprised at how economical pantry staples can create an incredibly flavorful dish in no time.

-The fragrant garlic is sautéed in rich, creamy butter with a pinch of chili flakes, and it makes a luscious sauce that pairs well with various pasta shapes, from noodles to penne.
+The fragrant garlic is sautéed in rich, creamy butter with a pinch of chili flakes, making a luscious sauce that pairs well with various pasta shapes, from noodles to penne.

-Enjoy this comforting and simple garlic butter pasta as is, or customize it with your favorite seasonal veggies or a protein boost to make a more substantial meal.
+Enjoy this comforting, simple garlic butter pasta as is, or customize it with your favorite seasonal veggies or a protein boost to make it more substantial.

 Weeknight dinners have never been so easy and delicious!